Exponential stability of solutions to the Schr{\"o}dinger-Poisson equation: Introduction

 \section{Introduction}

-Hamiltonian PDEs has been very popular in many mathematical researches over the past decades.
-Meanwhile, Birkhoff normal form theory is a key technique to study the long-time behaviors of small amplitude solution of nonlinear PDEs on bounded domains.
+Hamiltonian PDEs have been very popular in many mathematical researchers over the past decades.
+Meanwhile, Birkhoff normal form theory is a key technique to study the long-time behaviors of small amplitude solutions of nonlinear PDEs on bounded domains.
 In particular Birkhoff normal forms have been used in non-resonant cases to prove stability over long periods of small and regular solutions \cite{Bou96,Bam03,BG06,BDGS07,G,GIP,Del12,FGL13,YZ14,BD17,FI19,BFG20b,BMP20,BFM22,BMM22}.
-However, in all these works, external parameters was required to ensure non-resonance conditions on the linear frequencies.\\ Without external parameters, Kuksin-P\"oschel \cite{KP1996} constructed a Cantor set of quasi-periodic solutions for resonant nonlinear Schr\"odinger equation (NLS) through KAM normal forms.
+However, in all these works, external parameters were required to ensure non-resonance conditions on the linear frequencies.\\ Without external parameters, Kuksin-P\"oschel \cite{KP1996} constructed a Cantor set of quasi-periodic solutions for resonant nonlinear Schr\"odinger equation (NLS) through KAM normal forms.
 The key was to use the nonlinearity to modulate the resonant linear frequencies and then to avoid resonances.
-In short, the nonlinear terms contributes to the stability of the solutions.
+In short, the nonlinear term contributes to the stability of the solutions.
 Later Bernier-Faou-Gr\'ebert \cite{KillBill} exhibited rational normal forms to study Hamiltonian PDEs without external parameters and obtained the stability over very long time ($\epsilon^{-r}$ for any large $r$ given) of the solutions to nonlinear Schr\"odinger equations and Schr\"odinger-Poisson equation (NLSP) on the circle (see also \cite{Bou00}).
-Then similar results was proved for Korteweg-De Vries equations and Benjamin Ono equations in \cite{KtA} and for Kirchhoff equations in \cite{BH22}.
+Then similar results were proved for Korteweg-De Vries equations and Benjamin Ono equations in \cite{KtA} and for Kirchhoff equations in \cite{BH22}.